 #6 Faro de Moncloa – Madrid off the beaten track

 Visiting Faro de Moncloa is one of the unusual things to do in Madrid.
-Is not like the London Eye, which is the symbol of the city, but you can experience a 360 panoramic view of Madrid.
+Of course, is not like the London Eye, which is the symbol of the city, but you can experience a 360 panoramic view of Madrid.
 The entry is for a maximum of 30 minutes and you can buy the tickets online or at the main hall.

 The closest metro station is Moncloa, line 3 and 6.